-The Electrical Technology Program offers students a diversified curriculum that guides an individual to become an electrician.
-During classroom, lab, and fieldwork experiences, students gain valuable theory and hands-on application throughout the 24-month program.
+The Electrical Technology Program offers students a diversified curriculum that guides them through the process of becoming electricians.
+During classroom, lab and fieldwork experiences, students gain valuable theory and hands-on application throughout the 24-month program.

 The State of Washington Department of Labor & Industries recognizes two years of training received from Perry Technical Institute's Electrical Technology Program toward the journeyman certification.
 Graduates must accumulate an additional 4,000 hours of electrical work before applying to take their journeyman examination with the State of Washington.